Meet Our Staff

 Sharon Adler, MD, MPH

-is a clinical instructor at the CA STD/HIV Prevention Training Center.
-She received her medical degree at the Mount Sinai School of Medicine in New York and her Master of Public Health degree from the University of California at Berkeley.
-She completed the Family Practice Residency program at the University of California, San Francisco as well as the General Preventive Medicine/Public Health program run by the University of California, Berkeley/ University of California, San Francisco.
-She is board certified in Preventive Medicine/Public Health and has clinical experience working in community clinics, public health clinics, and indigent care free clinics in the San Francisco bay area as well as at the San Francisco STD City Clinic.
+is clinical faculty at the California STD/HIV Prevention Training Center and is also an Assistant Clinical Professor at University of California, San Francisco (UCSF), in the department of Family and Community Medicine.
+She received her medical degree at the Mount Sinai School of Medicine in New York and her Master of Public Health degree from the University of California at Berkeley (UCB).
+She completed the Family Practice Residency program at UCSF as well as the General Preventive Medicine/Public Health program run by the UCB/UCSF.
+Dr. Adler has worked in the STD field for 14 years including 10 years of work at the California Department of Public Health STD Control Branch.
+She is board certified in Preventive Medicine/Public Health and has clinical experience working in community clinics, public health clinics, indigent care free clinics in the San Francisco bay area as well as at the San Francisco STD City Clinic.
 In her current position Dr. Adler develops curricula, conducts and coordinates STD trainings with a focus on special populations including, Correctional, Indian Health Service, Pacific Island and Border Health providers.

 Heidi M. Bauer, MD, MS, MPH

 is the Chief of the STD Control Branch for the California Department of Public Health and Clinical Faculty for the California STD/HIV Prevention Training Center.
 She received her Master of Public Health and Master of Science in Health and Medical Sciences from the University of California at Berkeley and her Medical Doctorate from UCSF School of Medicine.
 She completed a residency in Preventive Medicine at UCSF and is board-certified by the American Board of Preventive Medicine.
 In her current position, she develops curricula and conducts clinical training, provides care for STD patients, and designs public health research and programs to reduce the burden of STDs in California.